saucelabs/sauce-school/codelabs/Module2_SeleniumJS.md

-#### NOTE
+#### Note

+Negative
-_if you are using Github, it is recommended that you [delete the package-lock.json](https://www.codementor.io/@johnkennedy/get-rid-of-that-npm-package-lock-json-e0bj7ai42) file._
+: _if you are using Github, it is recommended that you [delete the package-lock.json](https://www.codementor.io/@johnkennedy/get-rid-of-that-npm-package-lock-json-e0bj7ai42) file._

 --